Gate 2 Gate Midnight sun Boreal Lodge

 The Brooks Range offers a peaceful lifestyle, surrounded by awesome scenery, and opportunities only to be experienced in a true wilderness such as this.
 Subsistence is the way of life here in Wiseman - hunting, fishing, berry picking, trapping, & woodcutting are essential for all residents – and also the life we enjoy.

-The Dalton Highway opened to the public in 1995, allowing visitors easier access to the arctic, and the opportunity to enjoy all of the surrounding public lands & wilderness this area is made up of.
-Lodging & other services are very limited along the Dalton however, and this seemed to be a problem for travelers looking to stay off the road, in something more comfortable than a tent!
+The Dalton Highway opened to the public in 1995, allowing visitors easier access to the arctic and the opportunity to enjoy all of the surrounding public lands & wilderness this area is made up of.
+Lodging & other services are very limited along the Dalton however which seemed to be a problem for travelers looking to stay off the road, in something more comfortable than a tent!

 Back to Top